Uberwand78/ProIdeagram/README.md

-This is my second Python project.
-It helps programmers come up with new project ideas.
+ProIdeagram helps programmers come up with new project ideas.
-An executable has been uploaded as well.